Robert de La Rochefoucauld: Work for the SOE

 However, La Rochefoucauld was soon imprisoned by the Germans once more in Fort du Hâ in Bordeaux.
 In his cell, he feigned an epileptic seizure, and, when a guard opened the door, hit him over the head with a table leg and then broke his neck.
 He took the guard's uniform and pistol, shot two other guards, and escaped.
 Desperate to avoid recapture, he contacted a French underground worker whose sister was a nun.
 He donned her habit and walked unobtrusively to the home of a more senior agent, who hid him.
 With D-Day imminent, La Rochefoucauld was not extracted back to London, choosing instead to stay in France to help the Resistance overthrow the Germans.
 He carried out dozens of sabotage and espionage missions throughout the Normandy campaign as the Allies pushed the Germans back to Berlin.

-During one mission, he was captured by the Schutzstaffel and brought out to a field to be executed by firing squad, but before the Nazis could complete the execution, La Rochefoucauld's fellows in the Resistance occupied the Nazis' machine guns, buying La Rochefoucauld time to leave safely.
+During one mission, he was captured by the Schutzstaffel and brought out to a field to be executed by firing squad, but before the Nazis could complete the execution, La Rochefoucauld's fellows in the Resistance took care of the Nazis' machine guns, buying La Rochefoucauld time to leave safely.
 His final behind-the-lines assault came in April 1945, when he led a night raid to knock out a casemate near Saint-Vivien-de-Médoc, on France's western coast at the mouth of the Gironde.
 Paddling up the river, he approached the casemate, killed a guard there, and blew it up, forcing the Germans to pull back to their final defensive position on the coast at Verdon.
 Shortly afterwards, his knee was injured in a mine explosion, forcing him to take a month's leave.
 After V-E Day, he made the trip to Berlin and was kissed on the mouth by Soviet Red Army officer Georgy Zhukov, then the commander of the Soviet zone of occupation; Zhukov had misheard his name as La Rochezhukov.